One recipe you should most certainly have in your collection is an Old Fashioned Tea Cake recipe.

 - 2 eggs, at room temperature

-- 3½ cups all-purpose flour
+- 3½ cups all-purpose flour, sifted

-- 2 tsp. baking powder
+- 2 tsp.
+Baking powder

-- 1 tsp. soda
+- 1 tsp.
+Baking soda

-- 2 Tbsp. milk
+- 2 Tbsp. milk (2% is fine)

 - 2 tsp. vanilla extract

-- In a large mixing bowl, Cream butter and sugar until light and fluffy
+In a large mixing bowl, Cream butter and sugar until light and fluffy

-- Add eggs one at a time beating after each.
+Add eggs one at a time beating after each.

-- Blend in dry ingredients, a little at a time to avoid a big cloud of flour dust, and continue to mix until a stiff dough is formed.
+Blend in dry ingredients, a little at a time to avoid a big cloud of flour dust, and continue to mix until a stiff dough is formed.

-- Roll dough workable sized into logs, wrap in plastic wrap and chill for several hours or overnight.
+Roll dough into workable sized logs, wrap in plastic wrap and chill for several hours or overnight.

-- Take our just enough to work with and leave the rest in the refrigerator until you are ready to use it.
+Remove from the refrigerator, just enough to work with and leave the rest in the refrigerator until you are ready to use it.